siyuzhu99/siyuzhu99.github.io/content/authors/admin/_index.md

 ## About Me

-Siyu Zhu is a Ph.D. candidate in Applied Linguistics at The Hong Kong Polytechnic University.
-His research focuses on online multimodal reading, L2 Chinese reading and writing, educational technology, and person-centered quantitative analysis.
-He has published extensively in SSCI-indexed journals (as first and corresponding author) and presented at major international conferences including AERA and EARLI.
-Siyu is also an active reviewer for leading journals such as **Computers & Education**, **System**, and **Assessing Writing**.
+Siyu Zhu is a Postdoc Research Fellow at The Hong Kong Polytechnic University.
+Her research focuses on online multimodal reading, L2 Chinese reading and writing, educational technology, and person-centered quantitative analysis.
+She has published 20+ in SSCI-indexed journals and presented at major international conferences including AERA and EARLI.
+Siyu is also an active reviewer for leading journals such as *Computers & Education*, *System*, and *Assessing Writing*.